Fall 2021 - IBC Meetings

 The responsibilities of the Biological Safety Officer (BSO) include but are not limited to performing periodic inspections, developing emergency plans, and providing technical advice.

 The duties of the Program Coordinator include but are not limited to maintaining records of IBC documentation, providing clerical support to the IBC Chair and BSO, and retaining a non-voting position with the IBC.
+Contact the coordinator for IBC meeting information if interested in attending.

 Individual Users are faculty, research assistants, technicians, and students who have contact with any biologically hazardous material.
 Before beginning work users shall have been instructed in the handling and use of biologically hazardous materials and biosafety principles.
 Documentation of this instruction shall be kept on file with project documentation.